 WHO REALLY MURDERED AND MUTILATED THE BLACK DAHLIA?

 The Black Dahlia murder mystery is one of America’s—if not the world’s—biggest unsolved homicide investigations.
-On January 15, 1947 (75 years ago today) a pedestrian found 22-year-old Elizabeth Short’s body in Leimert Park’s district of West Los Angeles.
+On January 15, 1947, a pedestrian found 22-year-old Elizabeth Short’s body in Leimert Park’s district of West Los Angeles.
 Short was naked, bisected at the waist, viciously disfigured, and obviously posed in public display by her killer.
-Her case remains open despite more than 150 suspects surfaced and cleared—except for one—a main person of interest.
-Did this man really murder and mutilate a lady nicknamed The Black Dahlia?
+Her case remains open despite more than 150 suspects surfaced and cleared—except for one who was the main person of interest.
+Did this man really murder and mutilate the lady nicknamed The Black Dahlia?

 The Black Dahlia case wasn’t just a huge police investigation.
 It was a media frenzy as the public held a massive fascination with her body’s macabre and grotesque condition.
 The corpse was so shocking that I’m not going to publish photos in this post.
 If you’re curious, there are many Black Dahlia crime scene photos online.